alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

       <li>Viper - a graphical intranet penetration tool, which modularizes and weaponizes the tactics and technologies commonly used in the process of Intranet penetration: https://github.com/FunnyWolf/Viper</li>
       <li>CandyPotato -  leverages the privilege escalation chain based on certain COM Servers, using a MiTM listener hosted on 127.0.0.1, and it works when you have SeImpersonate or SeAssignPrimaryToken privileges.
 By default, JuicyPotato uses the BITS service CLSID, and provides other tools (a set of PowerShell and Batch scripts), to enumerate and test other CLSIDs: https://github.com/klezVirus/CandyPotato</li>
       <li>Diamorphine - a LKM rootkit for Linux Kernels 2.6.x/3.x/4.x/5.x and ARM64: https://github.com/m0nad/Diamorphine</li>
+      <li>TripleCross - a Linux eBPF rootkit that demonstrates the offensive capabilities of the eBPF technology: https://github.com/h3xduck/TripleCross</li>
       </span>
   </p3>
   </ul>